 Peppy Kids Club is yet another private English conversation chain school.
 Run by iTTTi Japan for children from 2.5 years old to high-school aged.
-As of 2012, Peppy Kids Club has over 1150 locations with 95,000 students in every prefecture except Okinawa.
+As of 2012, Peppy Kids Club has over 1150 locations with an enrollment of 95,000 students and a presence in every prefecture except Okinawa.
 Wikipedia.
 The whole operation is run out of the head office in Aichi prefecture in Nagoya and it has a foreign staff of over 400 teachers.

 Peppy Kids Club and the Raw Basics

 Housing is made available and is furnished.
 Reikin, shikikin and other charges are paid by PKC.
 Or PKC actually owns the building and says they pay key money but regardless you don't fork out money as landlord gifts.

 The apartment is furnished.
 So you only pay rent and utilities.
 Like most large chain schools the don't expect extravagant sizes or amenities.
 They will find you a 1dk.
 If you don't know what a 1dk is, you will after reading this page.

 "We usually hold at least one training session every month, so you are welcome to apply anytime during the year.The initial employment period is approximately one year.
 Teachers who demonstrate exemplary performance during this employment period receive the option of extending."

 Hmm...
 Okay, what exactly does "exemplary" mean.
 Perhaps we are getting a bit on the subjective side here.
 All apologies - our bad.

 "We look for highly enthusiastic people who will enjoy working with children and teaching them English.
 We also want people who are able to work independently and meet the challenges of living in a foreign country.

 All of our foreign teachers must have complete control of the English language and therefore we focus on native English-speaking candidates" - according to their website.